dyrwolv/Easy-switch-linux/README.md

 # Easy-switch-linux
 Easy Switch linux or ESL

+I hold no responsability for anything that happens to your computer or your switch.

+this is also still a work in progress but for the most part it should work right now. also if you have any issues let me know

 Before You run the Script Please download a Filesytem img of your choice and rename it to Linux-fs